 I have chosen to look at the best military boots that are approved by military forces around the world, simply because they are a tested shoe relied upon by so many feet, over so many miles, in so many different environments.
 It’s also because I still wear my own military boots that I have used in jungle environments, abandoned buildings, and desert landscapes.

 So let’s take a look at the 8 best combat boots so that you might have a few ideas in mind if you are looking at better ways to keep your feet in good shape.

 Now that we have an overview of those combat boots, let’s take a closer look at how they are made, how they operate, and what the feedback has been from the people we have spoken to who have actually put these military boots to good use in the field.

 I put these first because they are my personal favorite and the only ones that I have kept with ever since I started using them several years ago.
 Without a doubt, in regards to their sales figures as well as feedback, I would have to say the Garmont T8 is the most comfortable military boot and by far one of the best military boots.

-These are a great all-terrain shoe that work well in water, sand, dirt and mud.
-For a standing shoe a lot of people have told me this is the best as they only start to hurt from about 4-5 hours of just standing in them.
+These are great all-terrain shoes that work well in water, sand, dirt, and mud.
+For a standing shoe, a lot of people have told me this is the best as they only start to hurt from about 4-5 hours of just standing in them.
 As a prepper, you shouldn’t have to stand that long but it says a lot about the comfort of this shoe.

 A plus is a very close resemblance to Oakley military boots but a much cheaper option.